-In September 2006, a second centre was opened in the private addiction clinic Uranti, and in February 2007, a third centre was opened in Batum, the Addiction Centre.
-The three programs have been funded within the framework of the GFATM's project and coordinated by the Georgian Research Institute of Addiction.
 The programs embrace 225-230 patients at a time.
 From the origin of substitution therapy in Georgia to the end of 2008, the program covered 552 patients (550 male and 3 female), including 51 HIV+ patients.
 By 1st of January 2009, there were 330 persons on the waiting lists of Georgian substitution programs.

-Description of current substitution therapy programs in Georgia are treated under a slow detoxification scheme.
+Description of current substitution therapy programs in Georgia

+The programs offer to patients comprehensive medical and psychological assistance with some elements of social rehabilitation, namely the assistance of a social worker in solving family problems.
+Most patients receive maintenance substitution therapy and only a minority of them are treated under a slow detoxification scheme.
 Thus, the period of time of a patient's participation in the program is unlimited and determined individually in view of the treatment dynamics, which are agreed with the patient.
 Daily doses of methadone are not restricted.
 Though the average daily dose in different centres is 60-70 mg, some patients receive 120-140 mg reflecting their individual needs.
 Patients are systematically monitored for use of other drugs and psychotropic substances and excluded from the program only rarely (a total of 8 cases to the end of 2007) and only for violations of the regimen (i.e. for repeated cases of drug use).